Jamie956/Jamie956.github.io/post/angular.md

 **Summary**

-- Template-driven forms defne the form using NgModel on form controls.
+- Template-driven forms define the form using NgModel on form controls.
 - You can apply normal HTML validation attributes, and NgModel will automatically try to validate based on those rules.
 - Custom validation is possible through a custom validator function and directive, which gets registered with the built-in list of validators.
 - The NgForm directive, though it can be transparent, exposes features to help manage submit events and overall form validation inspection.
-- Reactive forms are different in that you defne the form model in the controller and link form controls using FormControlName.
+- Reactive forms are different in that you define the form model in the controller and link form controls using FormControlName.
 - You can observe the changes of a form control with reactive forms and run logic every time a new value is emitted.